Time series forecasting of multiphase microstructure evolution using deep learning: Introduction

 \section{Introduction}

 Microstructure evolution during materials processing determines the macroscopic properties of the material.
 Understanding and predicting the time history of microstructure evolution is therefore essential.
-The phase-field (PF) model is the most high-fidelity method for simulating moving boundary problems such as microstructure evolution~\cite{boettinger2002,chen2002,steinbach2009,moelans2008}.
-In this method, the diffuse interface representation of phase and grain boundaries obviates the need for explicit interface tracking algorithms.
-The microstructure evolution relies on the solution of a coupled system of nonlinear partial differential equations (PDEs) involving continuous field variables (e.g., composition, phase, temperature) that evolve both in space and time, making the PF model computationally intensive.
+The phase-field (PF) model is the most high-fidelity method for simulating moving boundary problems such as microstructure evolution~\cite{tourret2022_review,tonks2019_review,steinbach2009,moelans2008}.
+This method uses a diffuse interface representation, which obviates the need for explicit interface tracking.
+The microstructure evolution relies on the solution of a coupled system of nonlinear partial differential equations (PDEs) involving continuous field variables (\textit{e.g.}, composition, phase, temperature) that evolve both in space and time, making the PF model computationally intensive.
 Several approaches are employed in the literature to accelerate the PF simulations, including high-performance parallel computing and advanced numerical schemes such as adaptive mesh refinement and nonlinear solution approaches to multiphysics applications~\cite{ghosh2022tusas,sakane2022parallel,boccardo2023}.
 However, the associated computational cost remains high, especially for (i) interfacial dynamics problems, where resolving intricate spatial length scales can be essential as in additive manufacturing~\cite{ghosh2023_review}; (ii) large-scale long-time simulations~\cite{steinmetz2016large,stephen2022}; (iii) simulation of multi-component multi-phase material systems~\cite{steinmetz2016large,ghosh20183d}; and (iv) when a large number of simulations are required to understand parameter-microstructure relationships~\cite{huang2024predictive}.